XieLipeng0830/OpenJudge/docs/building_graders/create_custom_graders.md

     description="Evaluates how helpful a response is to the given query" )

-# Now you can use it with GradingRunner
+# Now you can use it with GradingRunner to evaluate model responses
 ```

 This approach gives you full control over the evaluation criteria and scoring methodology.

-### Handling LLM Responses
+### Processing LLM Responses

-When using LLM-based graders, the LLM generates a natural language response that needs to be parsed into a structured [GraderScore](file:///mnt3/huangsen.huang/codes/RM-Gallery/rm_gallery/core/graders/schema.py#L115-L161) or [GraderRank](file:///mnt3/huangsen.huang/codes/RM-Gallery/rm_gallery/core/graders/schema.py#L164-L202) object.
+When using LLM-based graders, the AI model generates a natural language response that needs to be parsed into a structured format.
 RM-Gallery provides several methods for handling these responses:

 #### Method 1: Automatic JSON Parsing (Recommended)